MattKim97/LeetCode/Interview/questions.md

 9. Can you create an example of a Java program that uses interfaces to model a real-world relationship between objects?
     - a vehicle and a car
 10. What is the difference between an abstract class and an interface?
-    1. Methods
     - Abstract
         * Can have both abstract methods(w/o a body) and concrete methods(with a body)
         * allows default behavior to be shared among subclasses through non-abstract methods
+        * Can have fields (instance variables) and can define constructors to initialize them.
+        * A class can inherit from only one abstract class (single inheritance).
     - Interface
         * interface should only declare abstract methods, in Java 8 can allow default and static methods
         * no instance fields or constructors, so behavior is mainly declared, not implemented
+        * Cannot have instance fields.
+Fields in interfaces are implicitly public, static, and final (i.e., constants).
+        * A class can implement multiple interfaces (multiple inheritance of type).
 ## Inheritance
 1. What is inheritance in Java, and how does it relate to object-oriented programming?
 2. Can you give an example of a real-world scenario where inheritance might be useful in Java?